typepad/python-typepad-api/doc/guide/feedsub.rst

    Creates a new feed subscription for the group.

    The subscription is subscribed to the feeds named in ``feed_idents``, a list of feed URLs.
-The items discovered in these feeds are filtered by ``filter_rules``, a list of search queries, before being posted to the group: if the subscription has filter rules, only items that match all of the rules are delivered.
-Items that are not filtered out are posted to the group as the `User` identified by ``post_as_user_id``, a TypePad user URL identifier.
+The items discovered in these feeds are filtered by ``filter_rules``, a list of search queries, before being posted to the group.
+Items that match *any* of the filter rules are posted to the group as the `User` identified by ``post_as_user_id``, a TypePad user URL identifier.

    The return value is an object the ``subscription`` attribute of which is the `ExternalFeedSubscription` for the new subscription.